holochain/holochain/docs/specs/src/hwp_A_implementation_spec.md

     }
     ```

-* `DeleteLink`: indicates the creation of a deletion record for a previously created link.
+* `DeleteLink`: Indicates the marking of an existing link creation action as deleted.

     ```rust
     struct DeleteLink {